FLOWER Check

 But if you have a voltmeter handy and want to get stuck in, this is how you check the battery yourself:

-• First, check your car manual because this will give you guidance for your specific car.
+- Check your car manual because this will give you guidance for your specific car

 How long do car batteries last?

-Car batteries last for 3 to 5 years.
+Car batteries last for three to five years.
 Most modern cars will have a ‘check engine’ warning light on the dashboard to let you know when your car battery is low.
-Or if your engine is taking longer to start than usual it may be a sign that it’s time for a new battery.
+Or if your engine is taking longer to start than usual it may be a sign that it’s time for a new battery

 How to keep your car battery from dying?

 Car batteries naturally lose some of their charge overtime.
-But the less you drive, the more likely your battery will go flat.
-So lockdown is bad news for your car battery.
+The less you drive, the more likely your battery will go flat.
 But there are some things you can do to help:

 6. Rubber

-The final check is for ‘rubber’.
-That’s right, we’re talking about tyres.
+The final check is for rubber.
 It’s a legal requirement to have tread depth of 1.6mm.
 Tread depth is the depth of the grooves on the tyres that have contact with the road.
 It’s important for grip, particularly when you’re driving in winter.

 How to check your tyre tread depth?